 On the other hand, if you tend to spot after having an intercourse, chances are you might be suffering from a vaginal irritation.
 This may happen due to anything right from a yeast infection to even a sexually transmitted virus such as chlamydia.
 The infection can cause inflammation of cervical tissue as a result of which one may experience painful urination, painful intercourse, and spotting after sex.

 That’s not pretty much everything about it.
-There are still a few more causes of spotting.
+There are still a few more reasons for spotting.
 We have broken down most of them below.

 - Polycystic Ovary Syndrome (PCOS)